 - a program leaving plenty of time for questions and discussions.

 The Foundation welcomes the laureates of two residency awards, the first one is open to authors of fiction or essays, the second one to photographers.
-It also welcomes the laureates of the Artistic and Cultural Heritage Prize.

 In some cases, financial assistance is provided to publish work engaged in at Les Treilles.